-The Department of Sociology awards teaching assistantships each year to doctoral students in sociology on a competitive basis, usually for one academic year (i.e., two semesters).
-These assistantships provide a 12-month stipend (July 1 through June 30), along with full-time tuition reimbursement and student health insurance during the academic year for which they are awarded.
+The Department of Sociology awards graduate teaching assistantships each year to doctoral students in sociology on a competitive basis, usually for one academic year (i.e., two semesters).
+Assistantships provide a 12-month stipend (July 1 through June 30), along with full-time tuition reimbursement and student health insurance during the academic year for which they are awarded.
 (Occasionally, assistantships are awarded for one semester, in which case the stipend and tuition reimbursement are granted for that semester only.)

 Interested students must:

 - submit to the Graduate Admissions Office their application materials by January 5 for the following fall semester and October 1 for the following spring semester.
-(Therefore, applicants seeking funding for fall, 2012 must submit their materials by January 5, 2012, while those seeking funding for spring, 2012, must submit their materials by October 1, 2011.)
+(Therefore, applicants seeking funding for fall, 2019 must submit their materials by January 5, 2018, while those seeking funding for spring, 2020, must submit their materials by October 1, 2019.)

 The Doctoral Admissions Committee may also request an interview with assistantship candidates.
-Awards are generally determined by April 15 for the fall semester and November 15 for the spring semester.
+Awards are generally determined by March 15 for the fall semester and November 15 for the spring semester.
 NOTE: Students must submit a letter of interest for each upcoming semester (fall and spring) for which they are interesting in being considered for any available assistantships.

 If you have any questions, please contact Dr. Jonetta Weber, Director of Academic Services.